5 Ways to Celebrate National Financial Awareness Day

 4. Diversification is Key

 Think about it this way - if you are forming a baseball team you would not want all your players to be skilled left fielders.
 No matter how many you have and how talented they are, your team will not win as many games as a well-rounded team made up of pitchers, catchers, infielders, and outfielders.
 This concept is the same for an investment portfolio.
-From recent occurrences (aka the global pandemic we are all experiencing), it has become clear that the stock market can be very unpredictable and unstable at times.
+From recent occurrences, including the Covid-19 pandemic, it has become clear that the stock market can be very unpredictable and unstable at times.

-- Try diversifying your portfolio by investing in alternative assets in addition to stocks and bonds, such as real estate, cryptocurrencies, startups and other private companies, and more.
+- Try diversifying your portfolio by investing in alternative assets, in addition to stocks and bonds.
+Through a Self-Directed IRA, you can invest in alternative assets such as real estate, cryptocurrencies, startups, and other private companies, and more.
 This way, your finances will be more stable and you may have a better chance of obtaining wealth.

 5. Knowledge is Power

 Having a basic understanding of how to control your finances makes it a lot less overwhelming and more actionable.
 You do not have to be a financial genius to understand the different opportunities available to help grow your funds.
 There are many resources that you can utilize to become more familiar with this topic.

 - Educate yourself by partaking in an investment club, watching webinars, or even talking to a financial planner or IRA Specialist.

 These are just a few ways to celebrate National Financial Awareness Day, as the most important part is that you spend time planning for your financial future and there are many opportunities available to learn and grow in that regard!
 Even though mastering personal finances may not be at the top of your current to-do list, you owe it to yourself.
 It will help your future-self feel more relaxed and able to take in the view.

 Have questions?
 We have answers!